aws-solutions-library-samples/aws-insurancelake-etl/README.md

 The figure below represents the ETL resources we provision for Data Lake.

-1. A file server uploads files to S3 collect bucket of the insurance lake; file server is a data producer/source for the data lake
+1. A file server uploads files to S3 collect bucket of InsuranceLake; file server is a data producer/source for the data lake
 2. Amazon S3 triggers an event notification to AWS Lambda Function
 3. AWS Lambda function inserts job information in DynamoDB table
 4. AWS Lambda function starts an execution of AWS Step Functions State machine